kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ### Cropping aerial images

 The ML-model which I selected for the solar-panel detection cannot process a full 1km aerial image since it was trained on smaller (ca. 50-100m) images.
-Therefore,  we need to crop our aerial image into multiple smaller images, having each building of interest in its center with  some margin around.
-The 5-15m margin provides some context to the model - imagine looking a blach asphalt like path - how do you know whether you are looking at the roof or at a path of a highway?
+Therefore,  we need to crop the aerial image into multiple smaller images, having each building of interest in its center with a small (5-15m) margin around.
+The margin provides some context to the model - without the margin an asphalt-black image is hard to assign to a dark roof or a dark patch of the highway.

 To open the aerial image we will use the [rasterio](https://rasterio.readthedocs.io/en/stable/) Python library.
 The library interprets both the pixel data as georeferencing information, which is is stored as metadata in the JPEG2000 file.